-- 32. This statement was materially false and misleading at the time it was made because Cummins was producing engines for the RAM 2500 and 3500 trucks with unlawful emissions control devices, raising the risk of regulatory enforcement and penalties. - 33.
-The 2019 Annual Report contained the following section on environmental sustainability:
+32. This statement was materially false and misleading because, at the time this statement was made, Cummins was producing engines for the RAM 2500 and 3500 trucks with unlawful emissions control devices, raising the risk of regulatory enforcement and penalties.

+33. The 2019 Annual Report contained the following section on environmental sustainability: